kleonang/NavUS/README.md

 The **Android app** provides a visual interface for the user to enter his destination and suggests a route based on his current location.

 <img width="1094" alt="NavUS Graph_v1" src="https://user-images.githubusercontent.com/35778042/120532399-386c2900-c412-11eb-9cdd-efba99bf36f8.png">
 This chart illustrates the graph model currently used for calculating the shortest time taken from a given source and destination.
-A "supernode" is constructed that serves as a starting point for running the shortest path algorithm.
+The source in the given diagram is "KR MRT".
+A "supernode" is constructed (with outgoing edges representing the bus arrival times leading to their respective services) that serves as a starting point for running the shortest path algorithm.

 _Note: Variables a, b, c, d, e, f, g, h, i, j represent live bus arrival timings.
 Edges without variables are weighted with static bus travel times._